TimSchneider42/arxify/README.md

-# arxify - Arxiv Packaging Tool
+# arxify - arXiv Packaging Tool
 `arxify` is a command line tool that packages latex projects into an arXiv-compatible archives.
 It removes comments from you *.tex files and removes any files that are not needed during the compile process.
 The latter is achieved by compiling the project once and observing which files are being accessed by the compiler using [watchdog](https://github.com/gorakhargosh/watchdog).